Simple Native Interface Specification (SNI)

 There are strong constraints on arguments given by Java methods to native functions:

-1. they must have only one dimension.
+• When base type arrays are passed in parameters, they must have only one dimension.
 No multi dimension array are allowed (int[][] is forbidden for example).

-• Only base types are allowed as return type
+• Only base types are allowed as return type.

 Startup